johnpranoy7/adventra/README.md

 # Adventra
-An online dating app designed for adventure seekers and nature lovers, connecting like-minded outdoor enthusiasts through activity-based matchmaking and shared adventure planning.
+An online app designed for adventure seekers and nature lovers, connecting like-minded outdoor enthusiasts through activity-based matchmaking and shared adventure planning.
 Created as part of the SWE6733 course project.

 ## Team Information
 **Team Name:** Team 2